LBHackney-IT/Data-Platform-Playbook/docs/docs/alloy-ingestion.md

 ![Alloy data ingestion process](../docs/images/alloy_pipeline.png)

-- A Glue job that checks for existing data and requests either:
-  - an initial extract of the full data set
-  - an extract of records that have changed since the last extraction
-- The returned data is then saved to the _raw zone_ as csv
-- This data is then converted to parquet format and saved to s3
-- Once this data is crawled, a second Glue job is triggered that creates a daily snapshot of the data, either:
+- An initial Glue job triggered on a schedule
-  - the full initial extract
-  - the updated records applied to the previous snapshot, similar to an UPSERT
+  - requests the export described in AQS (Alloy query syntax) from the API
+  - extracts the csv tables from the returned zip file and saves them to the raw zone in S3
+  - applies only a necessary amount of transformation to save a copy of the data as parquet files also to s3
+- On job completion, a crawler updates tables in the Glue Catalog with the new parquet files
+- A second Glue job then creates Dynamic Frames for all unprocessed parquet files for each table in the raw zone
-- This job then also checks for a column header dictionary and where present applies the new headers
+  - this job then checks for a column name dictionary in S3 then applies a mapping if one is found
+  - the transformed data is then exported to the refined zone and saved to s3
-- This data is then crawled and made available in the _refined zone_
+- This data is then crawled and made available in the _refined zone_ Catalog

 ## Retrieving a data extract from the Alloy API